cs3217-2223/problem-set-4-tau-bar/README.md

          * visually, the cannon view should be rotated to aim at the target location
       * else:
          * should do nothing
+    * When tapped in an invalid location (above the height of the cannon):
+      * should do nothing
     * When ball has been fired and is on the screen:
-      * should collide with pegs in a realistic manner
+      * should move around the screen in a realistic looking manner
+    * When the ball collides with the edge of the screen/another peg
+      * should bounce off in a natural & reasonable manner
       * should light up pegs which it collides with
-      * should bounce off the boundaries of the screen
     * When the ball is on screen and is stuck on a peg (stationary):
       * should fade out pegs which have been hit
       * should be able to continue moving after the pegs have faded out